raheems/site_raheems/content/post/2018-07-26-integrating-r-with-powerbi.md

 thumbnail: "r_with_powerbi.png"
 ---

 *Microsoft Power BI* Desktop version nicely integrates with **R**.
 R is an open source software for statistical computing and graphics.
 R has become popular among the data scientists because of its powerful data analytics and visualization capabilities. *Power BI* is Microsoft's flagship BI tool for creating dashboards and interactive reports.
-With R as a backend support engine for *Power BI Desktop*, you can do many cool things, which can be broadly categorized into three broad applications--
+With R as a backend engine for *Power BI Desktop*, you can do many cool things, which can be categorized into three broad applications--

 * using R to import data into Power BI,
-* using R to query data existing within Power BI, and
+* using R to query existing data in Power BI, and
 * running R scripts for creating visuals

-In this article, I will demonstrate how to use R with Power BI to perform these applications.
+In this article, I have demonstrated how to use R with Power BI to perform these applications.

 {{% toc %}}

-# Using R to import data sets into Power BI
+# Application 1: Using R to import data sets into Power BI

 Power BI can import data from a variety of sources.
 For a complete list, please see [here.](https://docs.microsoft.com/en-us/power-bi/desktop-data-sources)